Currency Peg Meaning

 - It helps in financial planning for the domestic governments.

-- Help in protecting the competitive level of the exported goods from the domestic country to foreign currency.
+- Help protect the competitive level of the exported goods from the domestic country to foreign currency.

 - It further helps in the easy purchase of critical commodities such as food products and oils as the domestic country has pegged itself to the most popular foreign currency.